annoyingCode/deep-learning-projects/classifier_evaluator/README.md

 # This is a Mushroom Classification Project

-## This project is a simple streamlit application which evaluates classifier for binary classification problems.
+## This is a coursera guided project which is a simple streamlit application that evaluates classifiers for binary classification problems.